commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

-"Green Wheels" is a company specializing in the sale of electric bicycles.
-A bicycle is sold at a price excluding tax of €1, with a purchase cost excluding tax of €200.
-It sold 800 bicycles during the last half-year.
-The company is considering a review of its pricing strategy.
+Green Wheels is a company specializing in the sale of electric bicycles.
+A bicycle is sold for €1,200 excluding VAT, with a purchase cost of €800 excluding VAT.
+It sold 150 bicycles during the last six months.
+The company is considering revising its pricing strategy.

 Work to do :